eyalvayness/Finger-Teller/README.md

 # Finger-Teller

-Binary Tree Machine Learning to count fingers from live webcam stream Made with jupyter notebook
+* Machine Learning project with Python using Jupyter Notebook.
+* Live finger counting from camera stream using Binary Decision Tree, with a Convolutional approach and connected components.